 9.6.1.3 Applicability.
 The BHOD is an overlay district included in §2.3 of the Hamilton Zoning Bylaw as the Brown’s Hill Overlay District.
-The BHOD replaces the applicable underlying zoning district and permits residential uses and other uses by right, as well as enumerated used by Special Permit.
+The BHOD replaces the applicable underlying zoning district and permits residential uses and other uses by right, as well as enumerated uses by Special Permit.
+An applicant shall have the option for seeking approvals pursuant to the zoning controls of the BHOD or seeking approvals under the underlying zoning.
+The BHOD shall not be applicable to the use of land for religious purposes or for educational purposes, which remain subject to G.L. c.
+40A, §3.

 9.6.1.4 Special Permit Granting Authority.
-The Planning Board shall act as the Special Permit Granting Authority pursuant to §9.6 et seq. and §10.6 and shall grant Special Permits as set forth in this Bylaw and pursuant to §10.5 of the Hamilton Zoning Bylaw in the BHOD.
+The Planning Board shall act as the Special Permit Granting Authority and shall grant Special Permits as set forth in this Bylaw and pursuant to §10.5 of the Hamilton Zoning Bylaw in the BHOD.

 9.6.2 DISTRICTS AND ALLOWABLE USES

 9.6.2.1 Districts and Brown’s Hill Planned District Plan.
-The BHOD is divided into multiple districts, some of which may include residential or commercial development or a combination of both as set forth on the Brown’s Hill Planned District Plan Map.
-The Brown’s Hill Planned District Plan Map is adopted as an integral element of §9.6 et seq. this Bylaw and is illustrated in the Brown’s Hill District and identifies the boundaries of the districts set forth below described in Table 1.
-The Brown’s Hill Planned District Plan Map is annexed to, and incorporated into, this Bylaw as Exhibit Map 1.
-Table 1, contains a description of districts and, where applicable, sets forth maximum number of dwelling units and gross square footage for each district.
+The BHOD is divided into multiple districts, some of which may include residential or commercial development or a combination of both as set forth on the Brown’s Hill Planned District Map.
+The Brown’s Hill Planned District Map is adopted as an integral element of this Bylaw and is illustrated in the Brown’s Hill District and identifies the boundaries of the districts described in Table 1.
+The Brown’s Hill Planned District Map is annexed to, and incorporated into, this Bylaw as Map 1 [Note to Draft: GCTS would like to discuss modifications to the boundaries of the HL and other districts and buffers].
+Table 1 contains a description of districts and, where applicable, sets forth maximum number of dwelling units and gross square footage for each district.

 ANNEX TABLE 1 - DESCRIPTION OF DISTRICTS AND DENSITIES

 9.6.2.2 Allowable Land Uses.
 The uses of land permitted within the BHOD are listed in Table 2 annexed to this Bylaw and made part of it.
 Table 2 contains the list of permitted uses and accessory uses for each district, excluding consideration of uses for the Retreat House, Pilgrim Hall, and the Gate House whose uses are set forth in §9.6.2.4 through §9.6.2.7.
-Land uses identified in Table 2 are permitted, subject to the permitting requirements set forth in Tables 3A, 3B, and 3C, which are annexed to this Bylaw and made part of it.
+Land uses identified in Table 2 are permitted, subject to the permitting requirements set forth in Table 2, which are annexed to this Bylaw and made part of it.
 A land use that is not listed in Table 2 is not allowed.

-9.6.2.3 Multiple Uses.
-Where a single lot district is proposed for development with two or more of the land uses listed in the Table 2 at the same time, the overall project shall be subject to the highest permit level required, unless an applicant is utilizing an Illustrative Plan.

 ANNEX TABLE 2 - USE CHART

-9.6.2.4 Uses Applicable to the Retreat House.
-The following uses are allowed for the Retreat House, subject to the permitting requirements set forth in Table 3A, 3B, and 3C.
+9.6.2.3 Uses Applicable to the Retreat House.
+The following uses are allowed uses without Site Plan Review for the Retreat House:

+Educational or religious uses;

-1. Conference or Convention Facility;
+Conference or Convention Facility;

-2. Library, Museum, Art Gallery;
+Library, Museum, Art Gallery;

-3. Apartments or Condominiums;
+Multi-Family Dwelling;

-4. Mixed use with Residential Component;
+Mixed use with a residential component;

-5. Business Support Services or Offices;
+Business or Professional Offices or Personal Service Establishment;

-6. Restaurant and Small Hotel/Bed and Breakfast.
+Restaurant and Hotel/Bed and Breakfast.

-9.6.2.5 Uses Applicable to Pilgrim Hall.
-The following use are allowed for Pilgrim Hall, subject to the permitting requirements set forth in Table 3A, 3B, and 3C.
+9.6.2.4 Uses Applicable to Pilgrim Hall.
+The following use are allowed uses without Site Plan Review for Pilgrim Hall:

+Educational or religious uses;

-1. Conference or Convention Facility;
+Conference or Convention Facility;

-2. Library, Museum, Art Gallery;
+Library, Museum, Art Gallery;

-3. Apartments or Condominiums;
+Multi-Family Dwelling;

-4. Mixed Use with Residential Component;
+Mixed Use with a residential component;

-5. Business Support Services or Offices;
+Business or Professional Offices or Personal Service Establishment;

-6. Restaurant and/or Small Hotel/Bed and Breakfast.
+Restaurant and/or Hotel/Bed and Breakfast.

-9.6.2.6 Uses Applicable to the Gate House The Following uses are allowed for the Gate House, subject to the permitting requirements set forth in Table 3A, 3B, and 3C.
+9.6.2.5 Uses Applicable to the Gate House The Following uses are allowed uses without Site Plan Review for the Gate House:

-1. Apartments or Condominiums;

-2. Business Support Services or Offices;
+Educational or religious uses;

+Multi-Family Dwelling;

+Mixed Use with a residential component;

+Business or Professional Offices or Personal Service Establishment;